Showdown (Electric Light Orchestra song): Release

+In 2022 Lynne listed it as one of his nine favourite ELO songs.

 B-side

 The B-side, "In Old England Town", is an edited instrumental version of "In Old England Town (Boogie No. 2)" by Lynne.
 Recorded in 1972, this was the opening track of the band's second LP ELO 2, and was one of two songs on the album that featured Roy Wood on cello and bass guitar, the other being "From the Sun to the World".
 Shortly after recording these tracks, Wood abandoned ELO to form Wizzard, and he was not originally credited on the LP sleeve.
 Normally Wood and Lynne co-produced all their collaborations, but it is unknown whether Wood was involved in the production of either track.